technogeeky/SCANsat/README.md

 #### [:top:][top] c.
 Other Add-Ons

-S.C.A.N. is proud to collaborate with other KSP modding teams.
-Following is a table of all of the mods, add-ons, or software that we interoperate with. **Do not fear** though, this does not mean installation and usage of SCANsat is difficult!
+S.C.A.N. is proud to collaborate with other KSP mods and modding teams.
+Following is a table of all of the mods, add-ons, or software that we interoperate with.

 **Built Using** | **Supported By**
 :---: | :---: